 When Louis Riel formed his Provisional government in 1869 Schultz played a leading role in opposing it.
 In December 1869 he and a party defending his house were captured by the Métis and imprisoned at Upper Fort Garry.
 Schultz escaped with his wife’s assistance, attempted to organize an opposition to Riel, and eventually left the settlement via an overland route through Minnesota for eastern Canada, where he helped organize Ontario agitation against the Métis for the murder of Thomas Scott.
 He returned to Manitoba in September 1870, and received a substantial claim for rebellion losses.

 He then turned to politics.
 In the provincial election of 27 December 1870 he was defeated by Donald A. Smith in the constituency of Winnipeg—St. John’s.
-He was elected as a Conservative to represent Lisgar in the House of Commons from 1871 to 1882.
+He was elected as a Conservative to represent Lisgar in the House of Commons in 1871, 1872, 1874, and 1878.
 In 1877, he was a member of the First Convocation of the University of Manitoba.